neubrom/neubrom/README.md

 - 👋 Hi, I’m @neubrom
 - 👀 I’m interested in Deep Learning
 - 🌱 I’m currently learning Computer Vision
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science projekts
-- 📫 How to reach me ...

 <!---
 neubrom/neubrom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.